Supervision

 Supervision should ultimately be a transformative experience for the supervisee, the supervisor and where relevant for the organisation.
 Supervision is a relational undertaking.

 The spirit of something can be said to give it life and to empower its growth, for me this is fundamental to human development and understanding.
-It has relevance to a supervision process in which the practitioner or the supervisory supervisee and the supervisor are co-creating meta-perspectives on the work as well as the supervisee being supported to develop and refine their unique style as a supervisor, practitioner, coach, or manager.
+It has relevance to the supervision process.
+Practitioners or supervisory Supervisees and me as Supervisor are co-creating meta-perspectives on the work, as well as the supervisee being supported to develop and refine their unique style as a supervisor, practitioner, or manager.

 I understand supervision to be of benefit to the professional development of the practitioner or supervisory supervisee and the supervisor whilst at the same time promoting and upholding the well being of the client.
 It is a process of alliance in which the supervisee is encouraged to strengthen their capacity to perceive, understand, facilitate and intervene appropriate to context.